Ventura County Small Claims Court, California

 Small Claims Court in Ventura County

 Small Claims Court is a special court whose purpose is to handle cases an efficient, inexpensive fashion.
-The procedures and rules of evidence for small claims court cases in Ventura are the same for any County in California.
-The rules are designed to be less complex and more less formal when compared to general civil cases.
-The party who files the action or claim is known as the plaintiff.
-The Defendant is the person or business that is being sued.
-In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
-However, you are able to consult and speak with an attorney before or after the small claims court hearing.
+The rules for small claims court cases in Ventura County are the same for any county in California.
+The rules for small claims court are simple and informal compared to the rules of regular civil cases.
+The person or business that files the action is the plaintiff.
+The person or persons who is being sued is called the defendant.
+In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
+Each party is allowed to consult with an attorney before the hearing to answer questions and discuss the case.

 How much does it cost to sue in Ventura County Small Claims Court?